 Sixth Focused Care at Crane resident dies from COVID-19

-ODESSA, Texas (KOSA) - A sixth resident from Focused Care at Crane has died from the coronavirus.
+CRANE, Texas (KOSA) - A sixth nursing home resident in Crane has died from the coronavirus.

-The resident, a man in his 90s, was admitted to Medical Center Hospital on June 14.
+According to Crane County Judge Roy Hodges, the patient was an elderly person in hospice care.

-According to MCH, the man died at 11:20 a.m. on Saturday.
-He reportedly had several pre-existing conditions.
+As of Monday, there have been 49 confirmed COVID-19 cases reported in Crane County.
+A majority of the positive cases are residents from the nursing home.

 Copyright 2020 KOSA.
 All rights reserved.